seliudev/tictactoe/README.md

 # tictactoe
-without Minimax Algorithm (AI Opponent)
+with and without Minimax Algorithm (AI Opponent)